 In this article, we share ideas and tips on how to arrive at that sweet spot.
 Apply them in your web or app development where possible.
 It can be a line drawn in the sand sometimes, but having a set of guidelines can avoid annoying prospects with the perils of hyper-personalisation.
 Let’s examine them below.

 1. Be data disciplined

 It’s increasingly possible to collect, store and analyse every digital footprint of customers and prospects.
 The connected consumer leaves behind an elaborate trail of his or her shopping and buying behaviour.
 Data analytics have become more advanced too.
 They have made artificial intelligence and machine learning a reality and an essential tool in marketing.

-Hitting the right note is as relevant in music as it is in marketing personalisation.
+Moreover, hitting the right note is as relevant in music as it is in marketing personalisation.
 Irrelevant data will not only muddle your strategy and actions but contribute to an already noisy and cluttered socio-marketing environment.
 In the course of it, you place your personalisation effort at getting too close for comfort.
 Instead of drawing customers and prospects closer to you, you’ll turn them away.

-To be data disciplined isn’t too difficult.
+However, to be data disciplined isn’t too difficult.
 It all boils down to having a clear and focused strategy.
 Adopting personalisation for personalisation sake is a mistake.
 Be clear of its intent and stick to it.
 It can be tempting to want to know more about customers and prospects.
 But if it doesn’t nurture a stronger relationship, skip it.

 2. Know the customer journey well